Want to feature your company? Get in touch

 The downside: it doesn’t produce payslips, and your business must have fewer than 10 employees.

 Basic PAYE Tools is a strong option if you’re on a shoestring budget and only require the essentials.
-Download it from GOV.UK.
+You can download the HMRC payroll software from GOV.UK.

 Xero only joined the British software scene in 2008, but it’s quickly become one of the most popular cloud-based accounting solutions in English-speaking countries.